 Does taking fluconazole increase the chance of birth defects?

-A pattern of birth defects of the head, face, bones and heart were reported in the five children of four people that took high doses (400 to 1200 mg per day) of fluconazole for many weeks in pregnancy to treat severe fungal infections.
-These cases on their own cannot prove cause and effect, but the unusual infant findings have raised concern that the high dose of fluconazole may be the cause of the birth defects.
+The use of high-dose fluconazole for many weeks might be associated with a higher chance of birth defects.
+A pattern of birth defects of the head, face, bones, and heart has been reported in five children born to four women who took high doses (400 to 1200 mg per day) of fluconazole for many weeks during pregnancy to treat severe fungal infections.
+These cases alone cannot prove that fluconazole caused these problems, but the similar pattern of birth defects in these children has raised concern that the high doses of fluconazole might have been the cause.

 Does taking fluconazole in pregnancy affect future behavior or learning for the child?